MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

         </details>

-2. **Get chat entity**: Using chat ID, your app can retrieve the chat entity to obtain the URL for joining the call.
+2. **Get chat entity**: Your app can retrieve the chat entity using the chat ID obtained in Step 1.
+Use the chat entity to get the URL for joining the call.
 The `joinWebUrl` member of the `onlineMeetingInfo` property contains this URL, and is used to obtain meeting ID eventually.
 The organizer ID is also a part of the response payload.

     For more information about chat entity, see [Get chat](/graph/api/chat-get).